keu/docs/astro/secrets-backend.md

 :::info

 If you enable a secrets backend on Astro, you can continue to define Airflow variables and connections either [as environment variables](environment-variables.md) or in the Airflow UI.
-If you set set Airflow variables and connections in the Airflow UI, they are stored as encrypted values in the Airflow metadata database.
+If you set Airflow variables and connections in the Airflow UI, they are stored as encrypted values in the Airflow metadata database.

 Airflow checks for the value of an Airflow variable or connection in the following order: